I'm a computer programmer who likes to play video games and write on many different topics in my spare time.

 Before I begin, let me make a note that I am a huge Disney fan.
 I love pretty much anything Disney does, and I have been a fan practically since birth.
 However, there are some movies they have made that are nothing like the books they are based on.

-In most cases, that’s a very good thing because Disney had managed to successfully kid-ify books that they would not have been able to understand and omitting the sick and nasty parts, or just changing the absolutely depressing endings.
+In most cases, that’s a very good thing because Disney had managed to successfully kid-ify books that they would not have been able to understand and omit the sick and nasty parts, or just change the absolutely depressing endings.

 For this particular article, I will be naming off nearly all the things that Disney left out or slightly changed in from Edgar Rice Burroughs classic, Tarzan of the Apes.
 I will try and keep the events in chronological order, and I will elaborate on each point.
 I also should also note that I have actually read the book and took notes along with it, so feel free to read the book yourself and see that I covered as much as I could and was accurate.

 Book and Film Spoilers Ahead

 THERE ARE SPOILERS OF THE BOOK IN THIS ARTICLE!

 If you are planning to read the book, I highly suggest not reading this article because there are several things that I give away in the points.

 1. The Ship did not Sink; Tarzan’s Parents Were Stranded.